 DISCUSSION

-In terms of incidence, the average rate for Middle Eastern countries was reported as 3 –7/100000[21,22] Even among the North African countries, eastern Libya claims the highest ASR for colon cancer (Table 4) [10,19,23].
+In terms of incidence, the average rate for Middle Eastern countries was reported as 3/100000-7/100000[21,22].
+Even among the North African countries, eastern Libya claims the highest ASR for colon cancer (Table 4) [10,19,23].
 While the exact reasons for this inordinately high rate remain to be ascertained, genetic predisposition, increased Westernization of the Libyan diet, physical inactivity and lack of screening programs may be considered as important predisposing factors.

 The distribution of colon cancer cases was fairly equal between the genders, despite conflict in previous literature – between reports supporting and others negating a difference between men and women.
 In terms of age, there was no significant difference between the genders (P = 0.072).
 The male to female ratio, skewed towards males in the < 40 years subset, was much higher than other nations[24].